harrisonyen19/Cell-Cancer-Prediction/README.md

 # Cell-Cancer-Prediction
-ML using SVM that classifies cells as benign or malignant
+ML model using SVM that classifies cells as benign or malignant based on cell characteristics such as clump thickness, cell size, and cell shape.